-With this middleware views can access request.dnt parameter to check client's preference on user tracking.
+When this middleware is installed Django views can access a new request.dnt parameter to check client's preference on user tracking as expressed by their browser configuration settings.

 The parameter can take True, False or None values based on the presence of the Do Not Track HTTP header in client's request, which in turn depends on browser's configuration.
 The header indicates client's general preference to opt-out from behavioral profiling and third-party tracking.